cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Ugin's Mastery

-1. Mechanized Production — Also blue, creates token copies of an artifact.
+1. God-Pharaoh's Gift – creates token copies of creatures from your graveyard.

 Results: